eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES_old.rst

      - *S*
    * - ``processing_level``
      - Level of processing and quality control applied to data.
 Preferred values are listed in reference table 3.
-     - processing_level = "Data verified against model or other contextual information" (OceanSITES specific)
+     - processing_level = ”Data verified against model or other contextual information” (OceanSITES specific)
      - *S*
    * - ``QC_indicator``
      - A value valid for the whole dataset